Employment

 JOB DESCRIPTION:

-Instruct CULI110 – Introduction to Baking & Pastry — This is an introductory-level course that covers the basic theory and skill sets used throughout the field of baking and pastry.
+Instruct CULI110 – Introduction to Baking and Pastry — This introductory-level course covers the basic theory and skill sets used throughout the field of baking and pastry.
 Topics covered include the use of hand tools and equipment found in a bake shop, as well as the exploration of baking and pastry ingredients and their functions.
 Students will practice scaling and converting recipes and mixing procedures, and learn chemistry as it relates to baking.
 Issues relating to ingredient selection, production scheduling, and sustainability considerations for bake shops will be discussed.
 Students will taste and evaluate products they create in class to enhance their understanding of the course material and begin to differentiate between classic dessert and pastries.
 Techniques practiced in lab include production of yeast breads, pastry doughs and batters, custards creams, and mousses, fillings, frostings, and dessert sauces, and plated desserts.
-Special projects in student-created desserts will be showcased during a student-led event
+Special projects in student-created desserts will be showcased during a student-led event.

 Teaching assignments may involve teaching day, evening, online, hybrid, and HyFlex courses.